-Welcome to the App Engine flexible environment.
-App Engine allows developers to focus on doing what they do best, writing code.
-Based on Google Compute Engine, the App Engine flexible environment automatically scales your app up and down while balancing the load.
-Microservices, authorization, SQL and noSQL databases, traffic splitting, logging, search, versioning, security scanning, memcache, and content delivery networks are all supported natively.
-In addition, the App Engine flexible environment allows you to customize your runtime and even the operating system of your virtual machine using Dockerfiles.
+App Engine allows developers to focus on what they do best: writing code.
+Based on Compute Engine, the App Engine flexible environment automatically scales your app up and down while also balancing the load.

-Runtimes - The flexible environment includes native support for Java 8 / Servlet 3.1 / Jetty 9, Python 2.7 and Python 3.4, Node.js, and Go.
-Developers can customize these runtimes or provide their own runtime, such as Ruby or PHP, by supplying a custom Docker image or Dockerfile from the open source community.
+You can customize these runtimes or provide your own runtime by supplying a custom Docker image or Dockerfile from the open source community.

-Performance - Take advantage of a wide array of CPU and memory configurations.
-You can specify how much CPU and memory each instance of your application needs and the flexible environment will provision the necessary infrastructure for you.
+Performance options - Take advantage of a wide array of CPU and memory configurations.
+You can specify how much CPU and memory each instance of your application needs, and the App Engine flexible environment provisions the necessary infrastructure for you.

 - Instances are health-checked, healed as necessary, and co-located with other services within the project.